11 Best Triathlon Running Shoes Reviewed & Compared

 For even more breathability, we looked through some models that allow barefoot performance.
 While some users are against barefoot exercising, some others find it way more comfortable to perform without socks, seeing as it becomes more breathable when you remove them – but it’s just a matter of personal opinion.

 Some triathlons shoes can come in very expensive, whether they’re cycling shoes, running shoes, or a hybrid of both.
 Not everyone has the option to switch from a pair of shoes after every triathlon, and even those who have the option don’t necessarily want to buy a whole new pair of shoes again.
+Afterall, that could get expensive really quickly for those who are running several marathons and triathlons a year.
 We took into consideration those designs that offer great resistance against intense training and performance; from the base, shoe builds to the integrated features.

 Sometimes the smallest things can affect the durability of a shoe; a deteriorated rubber sole can notably affect traction and completely kill the performance of a triathlon participant.
-We assured to pick the shoes made out of the best materials, specially engineered to last a decent amount of time along with all their incorporated features.
+We made sure to pick the shoes that were made out of the best materials, specially engineered to last a decent amount of time, and that offered the best features to give you a shoe you can fall in love with.

 The materials of which the shoes are made out of were an important factor for our investigation, seeing as the materials employed in each shoe can affect a large list of other criteria such as lightweight breathability, comfort and durability.

-A: Depending on your symptoms, there might be the right pair of shoes for you within this list.
+Depending on your symptoms, there might be the right pair of shoes for you within this list.
 While the shoes might not be especifically engineered to compensate any particular symptom, they can be adapted to your anatomy through additional equipment (E.G, add a custom inner sole if you have arch issues).
+If you have specific questions about finding shoes to address your symptoms, we suggest consulting with your health care provider about what shoes on your list might b worse for your needs.

-A: The newer, the better.
-However, this doesn’t mean that you’ll have to dump your shoes after each triathlon.
-As long as you feel comfortable with them during training or competences, and there are no internal or external deteriorations, you don’t need to replace your shoes.
+The newer, the better.
+However, this doesn't mean that you'll have to dump your shoes after each triathlon.
+As long as you feel comfortable with them during training or competences, and there are no internal or external deteriorations, you don't need to replace your shoes.
+If they feel good, are not damaged, and serve your needs you can still use them.
+And remember you can buy t same show as before and use the older pair for training and the new pair for your events.

-A: We recommend you to use a pair of shoes for each activity if you can.
+We recommend you to use a pair of shoes for each activity if you can.
 Specialized shoes are engineered to offer the upper hand in their respective activity, having a large list of benefits that you might not get from a regular pair of running shoes.
 However, many athletes compete with a single pair of shoes.
+It is really a matter of personal opinion and preference.
+If you can find a pair that meets all of your needs it will certainly be easier on you to do a triathlon with just one pair of shoes to worry about.

-A: All you need to participate in a triathlon is a pair of sneakers and swimming gear.
+All you need to participate in a triathlon is a pair of sneakers and swimming gear.
 We provide this list in hopes of assisting you in your search for the most advanced and functional pair of triathlon shoes.
 While quality will give you a notable difference, you can compete with any pair of running shoes.
+You can buy accessories to improve your performance and to give you feedback on your performance but they are not necessary to compete in a triathlon or similar event.